Guide to Outdoor Downlighting: Nature Inspired Lighting from Above

 Why Light from Above?

 If we were given a choice, we would all light our nighttime landscape with moonlight.
 But since we can't control the moon, we find another way.
 Downlighting is that way.

 With downlights, we simulate the light of the moon.
 We create the feeling of moonlight.
 Of course, we know it's not real, but we chose to suspend our disbelief - a term from the theater.
 When we immerse ourselves in a play or a film, we know it's not real, but pretend it is - we suspend our disbelief.
 This is the secret of landscape lighting.
 We create lighting that appears to be natural, that feels natural, but is (in reality) luminaires skillfully placed and aimed.

 Downlighting from Trees - Moonlighting

 Nothing is more beautiful than the dappled light effect that occurs when a fixture is mounted high in the trees allowing the light to shine naturally through branches and leaves.
 This is the most sought after effect when lighting driveways, lawns, patios - really any area that needs low level illumination.
 There are some key considerations before you embark on moonlighting.

 Since downlights are typically mounted 20 to 30 ft. high, they require working from a tall ladder or lift.
-Do not undertake the installation of these lights unless you have the right equipment, the skill, and experience to work safely on a ladder.
-If you are a do-it-yourselfer, you may want to hire a pro to mount your moonlights.
+Do not undertake the installation of these lights unless you have the right equipment, skill, and experience to work safely on a ladder.
+If you are a do-it-yourselfer, you may want to hire a professional to handle the mounting of your moonlights.
 Arborists are well equipped to work in trees, as are most landscape lighting pros.